Mets vs. Yankees Player Props Betting Odds

 MLB Props Today: New York Mets

-- Max Scherzer (5-2) will take to the mound for the Mets and make his 11th start of the season.
+- The Mets will send Justin Verlander (2-3) to the mound for his eighth start this season.

-- He has earned a quality start four times in 10 starts this season.
+- In seven starts this season, he's earned a quality start in three of them.

-- Scherzer has pitched five or more innings in five straight games and will look to extend that streak.
+- In seven starts this season, Verlander has lasted five or more innings six times, with an average of 5.6 innings per appearance.

 |Opponent